fedeizzo/comparison-NEAT-BT-on-OpenAI-Gyms/README.md

     - 1: cast ability 1
     - 2: cast ability 2
     - 3: cast ability 3
-5. an integer: change focus, if (we need to understand why there is two integer for focusing other entities and if there is difference between the two values)
+5. an integer: change focus, if (we need to understand why there are two integers for focusing other entities and if there is difference between the two values)
 	- 0: keep current focus
 	- 1: focus home statue
 	- 2-3: focus teammates